April 8, 2011

 However, the costs for the following types of coverage are not reportable:

 Determination of Cost of Coverage

 The Notice provides that an employer can determine the reportable cost for a period by using the COBRA “applicable premium” for that coverage for that period.
 Under current guidance, the COBRA applicable premium calculation would meet these requirements if the employer made such calculation in good faith compliance with a reasonable interpretation of the statutory requirements under the Code.

 Observation: The reason that the Notice is vague on this point is because, a full 25 years after COBRA was enacted, the IRS has yet to issue regulations on the calculation of COBRA premiums.

 If the employer subsidizes the cost of COBRA, it may determine the reportable cost for a period based upon a reasonable good faith estimate of the COBRA applicable premium for that period, if such estimate is used as the basis for determining the subsidized COBRA premium.

-premium for each period in a prior year, the employer may use the COBRA applicable premium for each period in the prior year as the reportable cost for each period in the current year.
+If the actual premium charged by the employer to COBRA qualified beneficiaries for each period in the current year is equal to the COBRA applicable premium for each period in a prior year, the employer may use the COBRA applicable premium for each period in the prior year as the reportable cost for each period in the current year.